 In addition to the minimum requirements set by the graduate college, the Department of Geosciences has admission requirements related to our graduate programs.

 Not all departments on campus have the same admission timeline.
-Information regarding admission deadlines for the Department of Geosciences can be found here.
+Information regarding admission deadlines for the Department of Geosciences can be found at Student Resources: How to Apply.
 In addition, we encourage all active graduate students to add the Graduate College Deadline and Events calendar to their own personal calendars so they do not miss important deadlines.

 Students often ask about financial aid/assistance for graduate degrees in the Geosciences.
-Students can find more information about what the Department of Geosciences offer here.
+Students can find more information about what the Department of Geosciences offer at Student Resources: Financial Aid.

 Graduate Teaching and Research Fellowships

 Graduate fellowships including tuition and fee waivers are funded from three sources: appropriated state funds, endowments, and research grants and contracts.
 Information on graduate fellowships funded by research grants and contracts may be obtained from individual faculty, or from the coordinator of the doctoral program in geosciences.